LGBTQ rights in China: Transgender rights

 In 2014, Shanxi Province started allowing minors to apply for the change with the additional information of their guardian's identification card.
 This shift in policy allows post-surgery marriages to be recognized as heterosexual and therefore legal.
 In 2020, a court in Beijing said that a transgender woman was covered by anti-discrimination protections pertaining to sex, and her employer was obligated to treat her as female, because she had legally transitioned.
 In 2021, China's first clinic for transgender children and adolescents was set up at the Children's Hospital of Fudan University in Shanghai to safely and healthily manage transgender minors' transition.
+The 2022 'Chinese expert consensus on multidisciplinary treatment of gender identity disorder' recommends puberty blockers as a treatment for transgender youth.
+As of 2025, there are 7 medical centers that provide treatment to transgender youth and 3 of those offer puberty suppression as a treatment option.

 According to a survey conducted by Peking University, Chinese trans female students face strong discrimination in many areas of education.
 Sex segregation is found everywhere in Chinese schools and universities: student enrollment (for some special schools, universities and majors), appearance standards (hairstyles and uniforms included), private spaces (bathrooms, toilets and dormitories included), physical examinations, military trainings, conscription, PE classes and exams and physical health tests.
 Chinese students are required to attend all the activities according to their legal gender marker.
 It is also difficult to change the gender information of educational attainments and academic degrees in China, even after sex reassignment surgery, which results in discrimination against well-educated trans women.

 Gender-affirming treatment in China is limited due to a conservative social environment and non-supportive families.
 As a result, many individuals, particularly trans women, previously resorted to purchasing hormone medication online.
 In December 2022, Chinese authorities imposed a ban on the online sale of estradiol and androgen blockers, even for individuals with valid prescriptions.
 This policy change requires patients to purchase these medications in person, with a valid prescription, further complicating access to gender-affirming treatment for many in the trans community.